Directors - Fergenaprido's iCM Forum Listby Fergenaprido | created - 25 Dec 2014 | updated - 7 months ago | Public

 Robert Reiner was born in New York City, to Estelle Reiner (née Lebost) and Emmy-winning actor, comedian, writer, and producer Carl Reiner.

 As a child, he often looked up to his father as his inspiration and role-model.
 Carl Reiner was on The Dick Van Dyke Show, which he created and also starred in....

 51. Stephen Frears

 Director | Dangerous Liaisons

 Stephen Frears was born on June 20, 1941 in Leicester, Leicestershire, England as Stephen Arthur Frears.
-He is a director and producer, known for Dangerous Liaisons (1988), Philomena (2013) and The Queen (2006).
+He is a director and producer, known for Dangerous Liaisons (1988), Philomena (2013) and Dirty Pretty Things (2002).
 He has been married to Anne Rothenstein since 1992.
-They have two children.
-He was ...
+They have two children. ...

 Director | El Cid

 Anthony Mann was born on June 30, 1906 in San Diego, California, USA as Emil Anton Bundesmann.
 He was a director and writer, known for El Cid (1961), Men in War (1957) and The Glenn Miller Story (1954).
-He was married to Anna; 1 child Nicholas Anthony Mann, Sara Montiel and Mildred Mann.
+He was married to Anna, Sara Montiel and Mildred Mann.
 He died on April 29, 1967 in Berlin, ...